burlachenkok/burlachenkok.github.io/_posts/2020-9-26-About-me-in-KAUST-post.md

 ---
 I hold a Master's Degree in Computer Science from Bauman Moscow State Technical University (BMSTU), Russia.

-After graduating from BMSTU, I worked in several prominent companies, such as Huawei, NVIDIA, and Yandex.
+After graduating from BMSTU, I worked in several prominent companies, such as Huawei, NVIDIA, Yandex, and Acronis.

 After spending time in industry I have backed into academia.
 I have joined KAUST in August 2020 as a Ph.D. candidate and member of Professor [Peter Richtarik's Optimization and Machine Learning Lab](https://richtarik.org/).